 Since intensively reared birds are kept indoors and denied access to roam freely, they tend not to develop strong immune systems, so disease can spread quickly.
 To counteract this risk, antibiotics are routinely mixed with their feed or water – some chickens consume twice their weight in antibiotics within the first 14 days of their lives.
 There is growing evidence that human resistance to antibiotics is in part fuelled by its widespread use in some farming systems.

 Because they are bred to put on weight rapidly, intensively reared chickens struggle to support their own body mass as they grow, so spend most of their day sitting on their own droppings.
 High in ammonia, these droppings burn skin and many suffer from hock burns.

 At Daylesford we are not happy with the conditions of intensively reared chicken or the fact that factory meat has become an everyday staple.
 We believe in eating high quality, high welfare, sustainably produced meat, less often as part of a healthy, balanced and nourishing diet.
 This approach is better for your own wellbeing as well as that of the animals and the planet.

 Sadly, it is simply not possible to produce high welfare, free-range birds to the current volume demanded in the UK.
 Fewer than 5% of chickens in the UK are reared in a free-range or organic system – which is why your choices matter and really do make a difference.

-We recently opened our own Food Standards Agency approved hatchery and chicken abattoir, both certified to organic standards by the Soil Association, meaning Daylesford now owns the whole story when it comes to our organic chicken and can ensure the best standards every step of the way.
+Daylesford has its own hatchery and chicken abattoir, both certified to organic standards by the Soil Association and approved by the Food Standards Agency.
+By owning our own hatchery and chicken abattoir we can ensure the best standards every step of the way.